telerik/blazor-docs/_assetsApi/api/index.md

 > For example, if you are looking for details on the `TelerikWindow` component, look for the `TelerikWindowBase` class.

-> This documentation refers to the latest version of Telerik UI for WinForms.
+This documentation refers to the latest version of Telerik UI for Blazor.